Novare Physics: Modeling Nature

 Description

-Written to prepare students for college level STEM programs, this vector-based physics course meets the needs of advanced and honors students.
-Emphasizing mastery, integration and a kingdom perspective, the scope of material is narrow, covering what advanced physics students should master during the high school years.
+Written to prepare students for college level STEM programs, Physics Modeling Nature is a vector-based physics course to meet the needs of advanced and honors students.
+The final course in the Novare Science Accelerated High School Pathway, the course emphasizes mastery by teaching a narrow scope of topics that advanced physics students should master during the high school years.
 Topics covered with more complexity include mathematics and vectors, uniform motion, forces, fields and Newton's Law, static equilibrium and torque, energy, rotating systems, pressure and buoyancy, kinetic theory, thermodynamics, simple harmonic motion, electrostatics, geometric optics, nuclear physics and more.
-Students will also learn the basics of quantum mechanics that includes outside class readings of In Search of Schrodinger's Cat by John Gribbin.
-Pre-requisites include one year of introductory or first year high school physics, Advanced Algebra and Trigonometry.
+Students will also learn the basics of quantum mechanics that includes outside class readings from In Search of Schrodinger's Cat by John Gribbin.
+Lab experiments and fully documented lab reports are expected.
+Each student completing this course will be well-prepared to take the AP Physics test.
+Also included are two supplemental (optional) chapters to prepare students for the SAT subject test, the DSST test and the CLEP test, if appropriate.
+Prerequisites include one year of introductory or first year high school physics, as well as Advanced Algebra and Trigonometry.
 Students may take this course concurrently with Trigonometry once mastery of right-angle trigonometry and triangle laws has been accomplished.
+The Full Program includes the Physics: Modeling Nature Student Edition, Experiments for Physics: Modeling Nature, Solutions Manual to Accompany Physics Modeling Nature, and the Digital Resources.
+Components are available individually or in the Full Program Package.

 Teaching Method